weaveworks/weave/README.md

 In some scenarios containers are started independently, e.g. via some existing tool chain, or require more complex startup sequences than provided by `weave run`.
-And sometimes the decision which application network a container should be part of is made post startup.
+And sometimes the decision which application network a container should be part of is made post-startup.
 For these situations, weave allows an existing, running container to be attached to the weave network.
 To illustrate, we can achieve the same effect as the first example with